arponsd/arponsd/README.md

 - 👋 Hi, I’m @arponsd
-- 👀 I’m interested in web development
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently doing job in PulseTech ltd as a Asst.
+Software Engineer
-- 💞️ I’m looking to collaborate on web developer
+- 💞️ I’m looking to collaborate on Web Application Development
-- 📫 Goto facebook search  write arith.arpon    ..

 <!---
 arponsd/arponsd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.